 $\overline{Q}{end}$ and $\overline{Q}{start}$ denote average quality of a firm during the last 500 periods and periods 100 - 500, respectively; therefore $\overline{Q}{end}$ - $\overline{Q}{start}$ is a measure of the change of a firm's position in the quality spectrum over time.
-This measure quantifies in particular the default outcome of opportunistic firms moving down and for-profits moving up in quality for all investigated scales discussed above informally.
+This measure quantifies in particular the default outcome of opportunistic firms moving down and for-profits moving up in quality for all investigated scales discussed above.
 Compare, for example, row 1 of Scale0 with rows 2 and 3 respectively.
 Clearly the average quality change for all firms in T1 (3.1) is larger than that of opportunistic firms in T2 (-4.5) and smaller than that of for-profits in T3 (24.0).
-Along similar lines note that the quality change range has increased dramatically for for-profits (going from 9.8 to 68.3 at the upper limit.)
+Along similar lines, note that the quality change range has increased dramatically in for-profits, going from 9.8 to 68.3 at the upper limit.
 Similar effects can be observed for Scale1 and Scale2.

 Turning to the difference across Scale1 and Scale2 (in order to avoid the confounding influence of integer constraints), the key result is that opportunistic firms tend to fare much worse in Scale2 (lower end of range being -56.7) than in Scale1 (lower end of range being -10.6).
-Relatedly, we see a stronger average downward movement of opportunistic firms for Scale2 (-8.5; in contrast to -0.4 for Scale1).
-And somewhat analogously, we see a stronger upward movement of for-profits for Scale2 (40.9; in contrast to 29.6 for Scale1).
+Relatedly, we see a stronger average